WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 implement a satisfactory solution.

-See the 'Future Issues' section below for discussion on possible future strategies for catching overflow and underflow events.
+See the 'Future Issues' section below for discussion on possible strategies for catching overflow and underflow events.

 ### Example